Nixon Peabody LLP

 March 17, 2022

-By Rachel Conn, Shelagh Michaud and Andrea Chavez
+By Shelagh Michaud

-NP attorneys highlight FED/OSHA initiatives and priorities for employers from national OSHA meetings with government officials
+NP attorneys highlight FED/OSHA initiatives and priorities for employers from national OSHA meetings with government officials.

 What’s the impact?